Co-Parenting Disputes: Solve It or Lawyer Up?

 What is considered contempt of a custody order?

 Contempt occurs when a parent willfully violates a court order — such as withholding parenting time, refusing to follow the holiday schedule, or making major decisions without required consent.
-To prove contempt, you typically need to show the order was clear, the other parent knew about it, and the violation was intentional.
+To prove contempt, you must show the order was clear, the other parent knew about it, and the violation was intentional.
 Documentation is essential.

 Mediated agreements are not automatically legally binding, but they can be submitted to the court and incorporated into a formal court order — at which point they become enforceable.
-Many co-parents find that mediated agreements are followed more consistently precisely because both parties had a voice in creating them.
+Mediated agreements are followed more consistently because both parties had a voice in creating them.

 What should I do if my co-parent refuses to communicate?

-First, keep all your attempts to communicate in writing so there's a record.
-If your co-parent refuses to respond to reasonable requests about scheduling or decisions that require joint input, this itself becomes documentable evidence.
+Keep all your attempts to communicate in writing so there's a record.
+If your co-parent refuses to respond to reasonable requests about scheduling or decisions that require joint input, this becomes documentable evidence.
 Mediation (where a neutral third party facilitates communication) is often the next step.
 If the refusal to communicate leads to repeated violations of your parenting plan, consult an attorney about your options.

-The goal isn't to avoid all conflict — it's to match your response to the size of the problem.
-Save your legal resources for the moments that truly require them, and invest your energy in building a co-parenting structure that handles the everyday friction without a courtroom.
+The goal isn't to avoid conflict.
+It's to match your response to the size of the problem, so your legal resources stay available for the moments that require them.